Lab-sql-projects/Nezam_116_sql/README.md

-# SQL Operations & Database Management Lab 2
+# SQL Operations & Database Management

 This repository contains SQL queries for the Banking System database as part of the SQL Operations & Database Management 2 lab assignment.